TheNordicYogi/NordicYogi/posts/get-online-free.md

 ## What's the catch?

-We are only accepting one candidate for this experiment.
-Midgard will create a contract with your company to be paid a percent of fulfilled orders from our leads.
-This percent will vary based on profit and product.
-Rest assured, we are committed to mutually beneficial business.
+This is a one-time offer.
+If selected, Midgard will create a contract with your company to be paid a percentage of fulfilled orders from our leads.
+This percentage will vary based on profit and product.
+We are committed to a mutually beneficial business partnership that catapults your business into the next level of online presence.
+Your success is ours.

 ## Sign up today